The School Day

 We encourage children to enter school on their own – both to avoid congestion and to help develop their independence.
 Naturally we make an exception to this rule during the first week for our Foundation Stage starters.
 Our staff greet the children on arrival at school each morning, take non-urgent messages and also assist parents with their children’s needs.

-Children should bring a bottle of water and a fresh/dried fruit or vegetable snack with them every day.
+Children should bring their book bag, a bottle of water and a fresh/dried fruit or vegetable snack with them every day.
 When they arrive at school in the morning they will hang up their coat, place their water bottle and snack on the shelf and put their book bag in their tray.

 Good attendance and punctuality are very important to the school.
 Both are closely monitored and followed up where necessary.
 The National Expected Level is 96% attendance, our level is currently 97%.
 We believe there is a strong link between a pupil’s attendance and their attainment, and that attitudes towards attendance and punctuality are formed in a child’s early years’ experiences.
 Therefore we have both a legal and moral responsibility to ensure all pupils attend school regularly.
 Children with an excellent attendance record are awarded a certificate at the end of term.
 Classes with the best attendance each week receive a certificate and a school mascot for the week.